-Bette Davis had been nominated for Best Actress in her film What Ever Happened to Baby Jane?
-(1962), which also starring Joan Crawford.
-If Bette had won, it would have set a record number of wins for an actress.
-According to the book "Bette & Joan - The Divine Feud" by Shaun Considine, the two had a life long mutual hatred, and a jealous Joan Crawford actively campaigned against Bette Davis for winning Best Actress, and even told Anne Bancroft that if Anne won and was unable to accept the Award, Joan would be happy to accept it on her behalf.
-According to the book - and this may or may not be 100% true, but it makes a good anecdote - on Oscar night, Bette Davis was standing in the wings of the theatre waiting to hear the name of the winner.
-When it was announced that Anne Bancroft had won Best Actress for The Miracle Worker (1962), Bette Davis felt an icy hand on her shoulder as Joan Crawford said "Excuse me, I have an Oscar to accept".
+Bette Davis was nominated for the Oscar for Best Actress for her performance in this movie.
+Had Davis won, it would have set a record number of wins for one actress.
+According to the book "Bette & Joan - The Divine Feud" by Shaun Considine, Davis and Joan Crawford had a lifelong mutual hatred, and a jealous Crawford actively campaigned against Davis winning Best Actress, even telling Anne Bancroft that if Bancroft won and was unable to accept the Award, she would be happy to accept it on her behalf.
+According to the book, on Oscar night Davis was standing in the wings of the theater waiting to hear the name of the winner.
+When it was announced that Bancroft had indeed won for The Miracle Worker (1962), Joan marched past Davis with barely an "excuse me" and swept onstage to accept Bancroft's Oscar.

 While touring the talk show circuit to promote the movie, Bette Davis told one interviewer that when she and Joan Crawford were first suggested for the leads in this film, Warner Bros. studio head Jack L. Warner replied: "I wouldn't give a plugged nickel for either one of those two old broads."
 Recalling the story, Davis laughed at her own expense.
 The following day, she reportedly received a telegram from Crawford: "In future, please do not refer to me as an old broad!"

-Joan Crawford was an avid collector of Margaret and Walter Keane's "sad eyes" paintings and befriended the couple and tried to incorporate their work into her films.
-In the film, during the interior scenes of the neighbor's (Mrs. Bates) house, several Keene paintings can be seen displayed on the walls.
+Joan Crawford was an avid collector of Margaret Keane's "sad eyes" paintings and befriended the couple and tried to incorporate their work into her films.
+In the film, during the interior scenes of the neighbor's (Mrs. Bates) house, several Keane paintings can be seen displayed on the walls.

-Cracked head of Baby Jane doll featured prominently in ad campaign was a completely different doll than that used in movie - probably because movie was filmed and released so quickly that ad staff had to devise campaign while film was still in production.
+The cracked head of the Baby Jane doll featured prominently in the film's ad campaign was a completely different doll than that actually used in the movie, probably because the film was shot and released so quickly that the ad staff had to devise the campaign while the film was still in production.